MicrosoftDocs/CloudAppSecurityDocs/CloudAppSecurityDocs/connect-aws-to-microsoft-cloud-app-security.md

     > [!NOTE]
     > When you first enable Security Hub, it may take several hours for data to be available.

-### Connect AWS Security configuration to Cloud App Security
+### Connect AWS Security configuration to Defender for Cloud Apps

 Before you can connect AWS security configuration, make sure that you have [set up your AWS environment](#set-up-aws-security-hub) to collect fundamental security and compliance recommendations.